suhasagg/Photosynthesis-Dorahacks-web3-competition-winner/README.md

 Overall, the Archway Rewards program in the Cookie Sync smart contract could help incentivize user engagement and encourage more users to participate in the Archway protocol.

+Liquid tokens can be beneficial in the context of the Cookie Sync application as they can provide liquidity to the platform and incentivize users to participate in the ecosystem.
+In this case, the PLT token can be used as a liquid token that is used to incentivize users to sync their cookies across different chains.

+Users who sync their cookies can be rewarded with PLT tokens, which can then be used to participate in governance and decision-making processes on the platform.
+Additionally, PLT tokens can be traded on decentralized exchanges, which provides liquidity to the platform and allows users to realize the value of their contributions.

+By using liquid tokens, the platform can incentivize user participation and engagement, which can lead to increased adoption and usage of the platform.
+This can also help to build a strong and supportive community around the platform, which can be beneficial in the long term.